Migrations¶

 multi_schema

-for all schemes, a regex for some schemes.ignore_schema_pattern
+for all schemas, a regex for specific schemas.ignore_schema_pattern

-- (Default: "migrations").
-Path to the alembic migration folder.
-This overwritable per command via-d
+).
+Path to the Alembic migration folder.
+Overridable per command via-d

 from functools import lru_cache